 a.
-Unless otherwise stated in the award notice, SBIR/STTR Phase II awardees must obtain NSF prior written approval as specified below and in the applicable prior approval matrix.
+Unless otherwise stated in the award notice, SBIR/STTR Phase II awardees must obtain NSF prior written approval as specified in these terms and conditions and in the applicable prior approval matrix.
 Requests for NSF prior written approval specified in the applicable NSF Prior Approval Matrix must be submitted via the use of NSF's electronic systems.
 Those prior approval requirements that do not already have a specific request type in NSF's electronic systems must be submitted via use of the "Other" category in Research.gov.